westlicht/performer/_pages/manual/index.md

 Launchpad controllers are exclusively used as control surfaces and cannot be used as a standard MIDI device for the routing system or live recording.

+When using a Launchpad Mini or Launchpad S, it should preferably be configured to operate in the _Low Power_ mode.
+This is important in order to not draw too much current which can lead to the Launchpad spuriously disconnect.
+The procedure to switch between _Low Power_ and _Full Power_ mode can be looked up [here](https://customer.novationmusic.com/sites/customer/files/novation/downloads/6961/launchpad-s-and-mini-advanced-features-guide_0.pdf).

 <h4>Global Functions</h4>

 The `8` button acts as a _shift_ button and can be pressed in combination with other buttons to access secondary functions.
 The following functions are always available: